nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* have large number of students to manage
+* accept fixed rate hour pay as a tutor, no matter which subject
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage students faster than a typical mouse/GUI driven app
+* keep track of the students' academic progress and specified requirements more efficiently

 ### User stories